dotlattice/LatticeObjectTree/README.md

 }"
 ```

 So you might be asking, what is the point of generating the same code that I passed in?
-There probably wouldn't be much of a point to that.
-But the key is that you can generate C# code from any object.
+You're right, what we did in that example was pretty stupid.
+But the key to making this not pointless is that you can generate C# code from any object.

 So for example, maybe we are reading these Person objects from a database or parsing them from some type of file.
 Here's an example that generates the same output, but uses an XML string as input instead: